xrisaD/PeerToPeerService/README.md

 ![](architecture.PNG)

 ***
-This project was developed with Pair Programming technique.
+This project was developed with the Pair Programming technique.